Supporting our NHS

 The nearest A&E does vary around the constituency.
 For Horsham town itself most patients are taken to East Surrey Hospital.
 What has changed since 2006 has been the degree of local confidence in East Surrey, which has been transformed.

-Hospitals most frequently used by constituents for a variety of procedures and healthcare needs (with their CQC ratings) include:
+Hospitals most frequently used by residents for a variety of procedures and healthcare needs (with their CQC ratings) include:

 Crawley Hospital - Good